jovenwayfarer/human_protein_atlas/README.md

 ```$ python convert2pytorch.py```

 ## Inference
 You must upload the checkpoints of trained models to the kaggle dataset and create a submission notebook.
+An example is [here](https://www.kaggle.com/joven1997/full-data-timm-ensemble).